1Hive/disputable-delay-app/docs/user-guide.md

 ### Cancel a delayed action

 A script can be cancelled at any time, even if the delayed period has already elapsed.
 Click in the `Cancel` button and create the transaction.
-After the tx is mined the script won's have executed and it should be no longer visible in the UI.
+After the tx is mined, the script won't be able to be executed and it should be no longer visible in the UI.

 <p align="center">
     <img src="./resources/cancel-script.gif" width="600" />